MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-from-github-to-aks.md

 ## Test the Jenkins build

-Before you automate the job based on GitHub commits, first manually test the Jenkins build.
-This manual build validates that the job has been correctly configured, the proper Kubernetes authentication file is in place, and that the authentication with ACR works.
+Before you automate the job based on GitHub commits, manually test the Jenkins build.

+This build validates that the job has been correctly configured.
+It confirms the proper Kubernetes authentication file is in place, and that authentication to ACR working.

 On the left-hand menu of the project, select **Build Now**.

 ![Jenkins test build](media/deploy-from-github-to-aks/test-build.png)

-The first build takes a minute or two as the Docker image layers are pulled down to the Jenkins server.
-Subsequent builds can use the cached image layers to improve the build times.
+The first build longer as the Docker image layers are pulled down to the Jenkins server.

-During the build process, the GitHub repository is cloned to the Jenkins build server.
-A new container image is built and pushed to the ACR registry.
-Finally, the Azure vote application running on the AKS cluster is updated to use the new image.
-Because no changes have been made to the application code, the application is not changed if you view the sample app in a web browser.
+The builds do the following tasks:

+1. Clones the GitHub repository
+1. Builds a new container image
+1. Pushes the container image to the ACR registry
+1. Updates the image used by the AKS deployment

+Because no changes have been made to the application code, the web UI is unchanged.

-Once the build job is complete, click on **build #1** under build history.
+Once the build job is complete, select **build #1** under build history.
 Select **Console Output** and view the output from the build process.
 The final line should indicate a successful build.

 ## Create a GitHub webhook